-Data that cannot be accessed through www.aedc.gov.au or under agreement can be requested through the application process.
+Data that cannot be accessed through the AEDC website or under agreement can be requested through the application process.
 Depending on the type of data required, applications can be made for:

 Prior to submitting an application, Data Users are encouraged to read the AEDC Data Guidelines and AEDC Data Dictionary.
 Further details about the application process can be found in section 6 of the AEDC Data Guidelines.